Emergencies and Customer Care: 1-800-994-2762

 For individuals only, the impact of the carbon charge will be mitigated through the Government of Canada's tax-free Climate Action Incentive (CAI) payment.

-Starting in October 2023, the federal government will deliver CAI payments to individuals on a quarterly basis, as four equal payments delivered at the beginning of each quarter.
+In October 2023, the federal government issued CAI payments to individuals on a quarterly basis - four equal payments delivered at the beginning of each quarter.
 To receive a CAI payment, individuals need to file an annual tax return.
-For an average New Brunswick family of four, the annual total of the quarterly CAI payments for 2023 is expected to be $736 ($184 quarterly).
+For an average New Brunswick family of four, the annual total of the quarterly CAI payments for 2023 was $736 ($184 quarterly).

 Commercial customers are not eligible to receive CAI payments.
 The federal rebates will be only issued to individuals and families.
 Please visit the federal government website for more information: https://www.canada.ca/en/environment-climate-change/services/climate-change/pricing-pollution-how-it-will-work/putting-price-on-carbon-pollution.html